OpenNebula/addon-lxdone/Setup.md

 Follow [KVM Node Installation](https://docs.opennebula.org/5.2/deployment/node_installation/kvm_node_installation.html#), up to [step 6](https://docs.opennebula.org/5.2/deployment/node_installation/kvm_node_installation.html#step-6-storage-configuration).
 If you want to use Ceph to store Virtual Images, follow [Ceph Datastore Guide](https://docs.opennebula.org/5.2/deployment/open_cloud_storage_setup/ceph_ds.html) and configure it just as you would for KVM.

+#### Note
+> ***opennebula-node*** package installs kvm-required software.
+You may remove most of them and/or disable services like libvirt-bin as they aren't required by LXD.
+Don't remove libvirt package, it is required for ceph storage.

 <a name="21-install-required-packages"></a>
 ## 2.1 Install required packages